 We've seen that the amount of heat absorbed or emitted by a process is not a good determiner of spontaneity.
 For example, if we add sodium hydroxide (NaOH) to water and mix, the solid dissolves on its own (spontaneously) and the temperature of the liquid rises significantly.

-On the other hand, if we dissolve a quantity of urea (H2NCONH2), the solid still dissolves (urea is quite soluble in water), but the temperature of the liquid drops so much that often water from the air condenses on the outside of the beaker.
+On the other hand, if we dissolve a quantity of urea (H2NCONH2), the solid still dissolves (urea is quite soluble in water), but the temperature of the liquid drops so much that often water from the air condenses on the outside of the cold beaker.

 In chemistry, spontaneous means that a process can occur without any apparent input of energy from the surroundings.